arisp99/personal-site/content/publications/coiaf/index.md

 ## Citation

-Paschalidis A, Watson OJ, Verity RJ, Bailey JA.
+**Paschalidis A**, Watson OJ, Verity RJ, Bailey JA.
 Complexity of Infection Estimation with Allele Frequencies.
 Presented at: American Society of Tropical Medicine and Hygiene Annual Meeting; November 19, 2021; Virtual.